 - Use a system for caching as this will enhance website speed

-If you’d like to learn about the process of The Story, we have please review how we work with our clients on a project: How We Will Create Your Website.
+If you’d like to learn about the process of The Story, please review how we work with our clients on a project: How We Will Create Your Website.
 There are many small business web design companies that can help you with your website.
 Let’s talk today to see if your requirement is an ideal fit for our company to deliver the success you need.

 We at The Story are creative, experienced and task focused.
 We would like the opportunity to discuss your web design requirements or concepts.
 Contact us for an initial consultation at 800-349-3394.